driskell/log-courier/README.md

 	# ZeroMQ >=4.0 - both cleartext 'plainzmq' and encrypted 'zmq' transport
 	make with=zmq4

+**Please ensure that the versions of ZeroMQ installed on the Logstash hosts and the Log Courier hosts are of the same major version.
+A Log Courier host that has ZeroMQ 4.0.5 will not work with a Logstash host using ZeroMQ 3.2.4 (but will work with a Logstash host using ZeroMQ 4.0.4.)**

 *If you receive errors whilst running `make` try `gmake` instead.*

 ### Generating Certificates and Keys